 A more basic, inexpensive design is the Qwik House, designed by Adam Kalkin, a New Jersey-based architect.
 These pre-fabricated homes offer 2,000 square feet of space, three bedrooms, and two and a half baths.
 The homes are made of 75 percent recyclable material and the shell of the home can be assembled in a day, with the interior usually finished in about three months.

 Recycled Storage Units Make Affordable Housing

 The speed and efficiency of shipping container homes have made them an ideal design for affordable housing.
 One city that has benefitted from the idea is Detroit.
 In 2015, the city unveiled a three-story, 2,800 square foot apartment building in the city’s North Corktown neighborhood.
 The building contains two homes.
-One is an 1,800-square-foot apartment that has two bedrooms and two-and a half baths as well as a full kitchen and a balcony.
+One is a 1,800-square-foot apartment that has two bedrooms and two-and-a-half baths as well as a full kitchen and a balcony.
 The other apartment, which is located on the top floor is a one-bedroom, one bathroom 1,000 square foot apartment that also has a balcony.